Some call it shell, others call it the terminal, command line. Whatever it is called, it is the lifeblood of programmers using a unix-based system.

 We can't talk about Z shell without mentioning the awesome oh-my-zsh framework, which comes with themes and plugins that supercharges the Z shell itself.

-It is similar to jetpack from wordpress, which magically does a lot work for us.
+It is similar to jetpack from wordpress, which does a lot of magic for us.

 In the words of oh-my-zsh's maintainers: